dotnet-websharper/docs/v3.x/fsharp/Attributes.md

 ## Attributes in `WebSharper` namespace

-The `WebSharper` namespace contains a number of attributes that allows customizing the JavaScript compilation.
+The `WebSharper.Pervasives` module (auto-opening with the `WebSharper` namespace) contains a number of attributes that allows customizing the JavaScript compilation.

 Every attribute that takes a type as parameter argument also accepts it as a string